 Comic fans are reacting to DC's announcement today that the long-running Hellblazer is ending, but the title's demise also got the comic industry speculating about broader implications.

-Readers have been adjusting to the fact that there have been two John Constantines in "existence" in DC publications:
+Readers have been adjusting to the fact that there have been two John Constantines in "existence" in DC publications:- The mature, married and foul-mouthed version in the Vertigo universe, seen in the pages of Hellblazer since 1988.

 - The younger, less vulgar, but still-a-bit-bawdy John Constantine who was reintroduced to the DC Universe in spring 2011.
 He's currently appearing regularly in Justice League Dark and has shown up in other New 52 titles.